cosunae/test_jekyll/getting_started.md

 dependency in $$ij$$ within a stencil while there can be a dependency in $$k$$.
 For now (this chapter) it is sufficient to just remember that the $$ij$$-plane and the $$k$$ dimension are treated differently by GridTools.

-The calculation domain is surrounded by a \emph{boundary region}\footnote{Note that in later chapters we will also deal with \emph{halos}, e.g.\ in the context of loop tiling or multi-node environments.
+The calculation domain is surrounded by a **boundary region**\footnote{Note that in later chapters we will also deal with **halos**, e.g.\ in the context of loop tiling or multi-node environments.
 For now the differences between the global boundary and the halo regions are not important.} as depicted in
 \reffig{fig:getting_started:coordinates}.
 Computation happens only within the calculation domain but values might be read from grid points in the boundary region.